RMS-DAIM/introduction-to-image-analysis/Pages/Installation-Instructions.md

 2. Please check that the installation worked properly by opening the Terminal (MacOS) or Anaconda Prompt (Windows) and typing `conda list`.
 If conda has been installed correctly, a list of installed packages appears.

 FAQ: "What should I do if I already have `conda` installed on my machine?"

 Please make sure that your `conda` installation is up to date.
 To do so, run the following command:
 ```
 conda --version
 ```
-If this returns a version older than `23.10.0`, please update your `conda` by running
+If this returns a version older than `23.10.0`, please update your `conda` by running:
 ```
 conda update -n base conda
 ```